Title Loan Laws And Disclosures For Each State

 Mississippi

 The Title Pledge Act dictates what can and can’t happen in title loan lending.
-As of 2025, the maximum loan amount is $2,500, and the monthly cost limits are 25%.
-Repayment terms are limited to 30 days, but this can be renewed for a 10% fee.
+As of 2025, the maximum loan amount is $2,500, and the monthly cost limit is 25%.
+Repayment terms are limited to 30 days, but most loans can be renewed for a 10% fee.

-If a borrower doesn’t repay a car title loan in Mississippi and the car is sold, the borrower gets 85% of the surplus.
+If a borrower in Mississippi fails to repay a car title loan and the car is sold, the borrower receives 85% of the surplus.
 The amount owed can’t be paid off with another title loan.

 Missouri

-Missouri permits car title loans under the state’s Title Loans Law.
-The maximum loan amount is $5,000, and while renewals can happen, at the third renewal, 10% of the loan has to be paid down.
+Missouri permits car title loans under the State’s Lending Laws.
+The maximum loan amount is $5,000.
+While renewals are allowed, at the third renewal, 10% of the loan must be paid down.

-There are no caps on the costs of the loan.
-If you’re a consumer who gets a title loan in Missouri, the lender can sell the vehicle if you don’t pay the full amount owed as agreed.
-They can pursue the deficiency balance but must pay the surplus balance back.
+There are no caps on the loan costs.
+If you’re a consumer who obtains a title loan in Missouri, the lender can sell the vehicle if you fail to pay the full amount owed as agreed.

 Montana

-The state must license a lender to provide title loans.
-There is a licensing fee, and each license must post a bond of $10,000 for each location.
-A title loan can have terms of 30 days, and then there can be renewals, but the borrower has to reduce their principal by at least 10% each time.
+There is a licensing fee in Montana for title loan companies, and each license must post a bond of $10,000 for each location.
+A title loan typically has terms of 30 days, with the option for renewals.
+However, each renewal requires the borrower to reduce their principal by at least 10%.

 The title has to be clear of any lienholders in Montana, and the borrower can’t be threatened with a criminal process to collect on the loan.